 London-listed De La Rue (LSE:DLAR) is another key player in the anti-counterfeit currency space.
 With a bigger market cap than Nanotech Security, De La Rue is one of the longtime heavy hitters in the market.
 The company is a commercial banknote printer, security paper maker and provider of security products and software solutions.
 The company operates in four segments: currency, identity systems, security products and cash processing solutions.
 De La Rue has seen a year-to-date share price increase of 10.65 percent.

-Applied DNA Sciences (NASDAQ:APDN) has a market cap of $61.05 million.
-They are dedicated to security solutions combating the challenges of modern commerce.
+Applied DNA Sciences (NASDAQ:APDN) is dedicated to security solutions combating the challenges of modern commerce.
 Its flagship products includes SigNature DNA, SigNature T DNA, fiberTping, DNAnet, digitalDNA, SigNify and Beacon.
 Shares of Applied DNA Sciences have risen 22.7 percent year-to-date.

 Latest banknote security features